mozilla-releng/scriptworker-scripts/pushapkscript/README.md

 Google Play allows a product to have 3 different tracks (`alpha`, `beta`, `production`).
 Tracks are used by end-users when they want to enroll in a beta-testing program.

 However, this feature wasn't out when we started publishing Fennec.
-This is why Fennec is registred as 3 different product: one for each regular Firefox channel (aurora, beta, release).
+This is why Fennec is registered as 3 different product: one for each regular Firefox channel (aurora, beta, release).
 As a consequence, here's how products/tracks should be used.

 | Product | Brand name              | Track        | Notes |
 | ------- | ----------------------- | ------------ | ----- |